neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 !alert note
 The particular choice of axial cells has *no* relationship to the solid mesh.
-That is, MOOSE elements can span more than one OpenMC cell.
+That is, MOOSE elements can span more than one OpenMC cell; when mapping by centroid, however, each MOOSE element will then be associated with one OpenMC cell (which may be imperfect, but represents a form of discretization error in the MOOSE element refinement).

+!listing /tutorials/lwr_solid/make_openmc_model.py

 And with respect to the second important consideration, because we are not filling any universes with other universes or lattices, all of the cells in this problem are at the highest level of the geometry - i.e. the root universe.
 Later in the OpenMC wrapping, we will need to provide this information, so we simply make a note of it here.

-!listing /tutorials/lwr_solid/make_openmc_model.py

 !alert note
 For obtaining *temperature* feedback in OpenMC, we simply need to create unique